gambitph/Titan-Framework/readme.txt

 == Changelog ==

+= 1.7.1 =
+* Bug fixes for the Easy Digital Download License option
+* Enhanced date option parameters
+* New parameters for Theme Customizer for creating panels

 = 1.7 =
 * New Easy Digital Download License option (thank you julien731)
 * New date option (thank you ardalann)